2,770,000 Million Americans have served some 5.4 Million deployments since the terror attacks of September 11, 2001.

 Every day, on average, 17 U.S. military veterans commit suicide.

-To reduce that number, SoldierStrong is working to provide veterans with urgently needed options for Post-Traumatic Stress Disorder (PTSD) treatment.
-SoldierStrong is partnering with the Veterans Administration to offer the BraveMind program for PTSD treatment.
-This revolutionary virtual reality therapy program leverages cutting-edge technology to make therapy more effective and more appealing to younger generations.
+Suicide prevention is one of our biggest missions, and that is why the SoldierStrong veterans organization is working to provide veterans with urgently needed options for Post-Traumatic Stress Disorder (PTSD) treatment.
+SoldierStrong is partnering with the Veterans Administration to offer our BraveMind program for PTSD treatment.
+This revolutionary virtual reality therapy program leverages the latest immersive technology to address and overcome PTSD triggers.

 “They walk around angry all the time,” said Albert “Skip” Rizzo, Ph.D., director of Medical Virtual Reality at the Institute for Creative Technologies at the University of Southern California.
 “They don’t want to talk to anyone about it, they don’t want to even admit they have a problem.”

-Exposure therapy, which involves using the imagination to recall the troubling event and talking through it with a therapist, is a proven form of PTSD therapy.
+Exposure therapy, which involves using the imagination to recall the troubling event and talking through it with a therapist, is a form of behavioral therapy that is an effective treatment for PTSD.
 But veterans, especially those with depression in addition to PTSD, often have a hard time willingly summoning those memories.
-Virtual reality therapy changes the equation and offers an innovative alternative to traditional PTSD treatment methods.
+Virtual reality therapy changes the equation and offers an innovative alternative to traditional PTSD therapy methods.

-BraveMind’s VR software includes 14 different ‘worlds’ from a crowded Iraqi marketplace to a remote Afghan village or a checkpoint in the desert to a forward operating base in the mountains.
-The therapist can recreate the scene of the traumatic incident in the VR headset, putting the veteran back in the moment.
-This type of therapy for veterans can be challenging, but confronting symptoms of PTSD can bring incredible healing.
+BraveMind’s immersive engineering creates 14 different ‘worlds’ covering a wide array of settings familiar to Iraq and Afghan war veterans.
+A therapist can recreate the scene of the traumatic incident in the VR headset, putting the veteran back in the moment.
+This type of therapy for veterans can be challenging, but confronting symptoms of PTSD can bring incredible healing and reduce anxiety and stress in daily life.

-Reliving your worst nightmare isn’t easy, Dr. Rizzo calls virtual reality exposure therapy “hard medicine for a hard problem.”
+Reliving the events that caused psychological trauma is never easy.
+Dr. Rizzo calls exposure therapy “hard medicine for a hard problem.”
 However, doing it in a safe, supportive environment can help veterans open up about the incident and process their emotions around it.
-This process can help veterans begin to heal and put their PTSD symptoms behind them.
+This process can help veterans begin to heal, overcome triggers, and reduce their PTSD symptoms.

 “It gets them to talk about things they’ve never talked to anyone about before,” said Dr. Rizzo.
 In the end, he said, “those memories don’t have the same intense, painful emotional power that they did before.
 Patients start to feel empowered, to feel that they got it out, and that they can talk about it.”

-A collaboration with the VA Innovation Center allows SoldierStrong to pool resources to help make the greatest impact possible for our nation’s heroes.
+A collaboration with the VA Innovation Center allows SoldierStrong to pool resources to help make the greatest impact possible in our mission to improve veterans’ mental health.

 Living with PTSD